pmuens/awesome-serverless/README.md

 - [How serverless technologies impact Kubernetes](https://thenewstack.io/serverless-technologies-impact-kubernetes/) - Podcast about how and why serverless computing impacts Kubernetes.
 - [Serverless OCR for NASA EVA](https://www.slideshare.net/shentonfreude/serverless-ocr-for-nasa-eva-aws-meetup-dc-20171212) - Slides for the talk about a serverless OCR solution for NASA EVA.
 - [Serverless functions enable the internet of garbage](https://www.youtube.com/watch?v=NBS7XLxwV0Y) - Rant, where serverless computing and its up- and downsides are discussed.
+- [Enterprise serverless](https://thenewstack.io/week-news-enterprise-serverless-voice-driven-management/) - Podcast about serverless adoption in the enterprise.

 ## Amazon AWS resources